 * Colorado Mountain Industries (CMI), USA – pulleys.

-We deal import direct from our suppliers.
+We import direct from our suppliers, there is no middleman.

 We have the expertise to advise on any height safety problem, and can recommend a training organisation if required.
 We attend meetings of the Standards Australia SF15 committee, which reviews New Zealand height safety standards.
 This helps us keep up to date with new developments.